geyang/episodeyang.github.io-old/_posts/2017-02-27-boltzmann-entropy-kl-divergence.md

 It makes sense that in a distribution, $\ln{(1/P_i)}$ is the amount of information that such event $i$ carries.
 Consequently, the expected value of $\ln(1/P_i)$ over all possible events $\{i\}$ is the information entropy of the distribution.
-This information is the logrithm of the multiplicity of the system (the state space).
+This information is the logarithm of the volume of the ensemble in the phase space.
 Therefore entropy describes the amount of disorder a distribution contains.

 > $H(x) \ge 0$, entropy is always non-negative. $H_x = 0$ when $X$ is deterministic.